Home & Family Finance

-Meal Planning Saves You Time and Money/ November 4th, 2014
+Meal Planning Saves You Time and Money

-A healthy planFood waste is a big, multifaceted problem that no one is going to solve overnight, but there are tactics you can employ to cut down on your own food waste and squandered dollars.
+Food waste is a big problem, but there are ways to cut down on your own food waste and squandered dollars.
 One of those is relatively simple: Menu planning.
-It's certainly not a new idea.
-Dieticians and consumer economists have long recommended planning meals before shopping as a means to avoid the impulse buys that wreak havoc on our waists and our wallets.
-The reason is that food choices can be emotionally driven, and we tend to make better decisions when we aren't making them at the grocery store when we are tired, hungry, or stressed.
+Dieticians and consumer economists have long recommended planning meals before shopping to avoid the impulse buys that wreak havoc on our wallets.
+The reason is that food choices can be emotionally driven, and we tend to make better decisions when we aren't tired, hungry, or stressed.
 "Planning can make a huge positive difference," says Toby Smithson, a spokesperson for the Academy of Nutrition and Dietetics, Chicago, and the founder of DiabetesEveryDay.com.
 "People make healthier choices when they plan instead of relying on impulsive choosing."

-Predicting what your family wants to eat, how much time you'll have to cook, and whether you'll have what you need weeks ahead of time can seem impractical if not impossible.
-It only seems that way until you try it, says Jessica Fisher, a monthly food-planning advocate and blogger at goodcheapeats.com.
-The mother of six from San Diego, and author of "Not Your Mother's Make-Ahead and Freeze Cookbook", says planning a month at a time is far simpler that it seems and it definitely gets easier as you go.
+Predicting what your family wants to eat in a month, how much time you'll have to cook, and whether you'll have what you need weeks ahead of time can seem impractical if not impossible.
+It only seems that way until you try it, says Jessica Fisher, a blogger at goodcheapeats.com.
+The mother of six from San Diego, and author of Not Your Mother's Make-Ahead and Freeze Cookbook, says planning a month at a time is far simpler than it seems and it definitely gets easier as you go.
 "I found that our family was enjoying similar meals each week and that I could easily shop and plan for several weeks at one time," she says.
-Fisher, who has been planning menus a month at a time for nearly 10 years, recommends starting with a paper or electronic calendar (and she provides one on her site).
-She first fills in any special occasions, such as birthdays or cookouts with friends.
-Then she fills in the regulars, like weekly taco or pasta nights and pizza on Fridays.Then she adds in the favorites that are in the rotation every week or so.
+Start with a paper calendar or a menu planning app.
+Fill in any special occasions, such as birthdays or cookouts with friends.
+Then fill in the regulars, like weekly taco or pizza nights.
+Finally, add in the favorites that are in the rotation every week or so.